PRO-2684/gadgets/github_plus/README.md

     - You need to add the mirror site to **this script's `User matches` list**
     - `Dashboard` - `Installed Userscripts` - `GitHub Plus` - `Settings` - `Includes/Excludes` - `User matches` - `Add...`

-> You might also like: [GitHub Preview (UserScript)](https://greasyfork.org/scripts/577730).
-Adds a button on GitHub to preview HTML files directly.

 ## ⚙️ Configuration

 - **🔢 Code Features**